manishdroid/manishdroid/README.md

-- 👋 Hi, I’m @manishdroid
+- 👋 Hi, I’m Joe-Martins Amata and a software Engineer(Java Developer)
-- 👀 I’m interested in Spring Boot Java Application
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning React
+- 🌱 I'm a goal-oriented problem solver with expertise in data structures and algorithms.
+I excel in critical thinking, collaboration, and communication.
+Proficient in agile methodologies.
+I’m currently learning React
 - 💞️ I’m looking to collaborate on Any Java Spring Boot Application
-- 📫 How to reach me ...
+- 📫 How to reach me: email - amatajoemartins@gmail.com

 <!---
 manishdroid/manishdroid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.